FAQs

 This has resulted in a definition that accepts materials from pre-consumer, post-consumer and waste to be included.
 This builds on the existing 2017 version of the COC Standard, with an evolution to continue to encourage members to trace recycled materials beyond the origin and to provide greater transparency to customers.
 The associated due diligence and verification requirements have been strengthened and it should be noted that investment materials (even if previously made of recycled gold) continue to be excluded, due to the difficulty in conducting due diligence on such sources.

-RJC consults with industry experts, as well as following the ISEAL Code of Good Practice for Sustainability Systems, which outlines how to carry out a public consultation.
-The COP is then reviewed by the RJC team in collaboration with a multi-stakeholder RJC Standards Committee, who support in decision making based on the outcomes of the consultations.
+RJC consults with industry experts, as well as following the ISEAL Code of Good Practice for Sustainability Systems, which outlines how to carry out a public consultation when reviewing standards.
+The standard is then reviewed by the RJC team in collaboration with a multi-stakeholder RJC Standards Committee, who support in decision making based on the outcomes of the consultations.

 For the COP standard, we conducted three rounds of 60-day public consultations on the draft standard.
 These took place from 8th October – 10th December 2021, 28th February – 29th April 2022 and 8th April – 7th June 2024 respectively.